Section Image

 Red Hook’s village blends small-town charm with cultural flavor

-A vibrant village center anchors Red Hook, lined with charming gift shops, cafes, hardware stores and eateries that showcase the community’s diversity.
-Restaurants span Indian, Mexican, Chinese and Greek influences and beyond.
+A vibrant village center anchors Red Hook, lined with gift shops, cafes, hardware stores and eateries that showcase the community’s diversity.
+Restaurants feature cuisines from India, Mexico, China and Greece, as well as a selection of American-themed offerings.
 Local favorites include Bliss Juice and Smoothie Bar, Misto Café and Market, and The Corner Counter, which serves specialty grilled cheeses.
 “They’re all locally owned, which makes it super special, and it’s all farm-to-table ingredients,” Pollard-Seiler says, adding that agricultural roots and farming culture still play a prominent role in the community.
 “There are so many farms in the area that sell their fruits and vegetables.
 Sometimes it’s more convenient to go to their farm stands than it is to go to the grocery store.”
 The farms also offer additional family-friendly activities free of charge.
 “You can take the kids to go feed goats and walk the grounds, and it’s all free.
 The vendors and farmers are residents, and they want to do it for the community,” Pollard-Seiler says.
-Still, residents can stock up on groceries at Hannaford, down Route 9.
+Residents can also stock up on groceries at Hannaford, down Route 9.

 Families are drawn to strong schools and a nearby liberal arts college